HarshZode/Basis_Codes/README.md

-# Python_Basis_Codes
+# Basis_Codes

-This file contains codes of Python.
-This Py File Will Be updated Daily.
-The notes will be in The Notion App.
+This repository will contain direct project files of different programming languages.

+This repository currently contain two python files and one C project file.
+These files will be updated here when any changes has to be commited.